joealden/corum-docs/src/analysis/3-investigation/5-existingSystems.md

 phpBB can be themed so that it can fit the style of any website it is being run on.
 This means that the look or layout of phpBB isn't really an issue as it can be easily altered.
-However, as Corum will be a more similar project to Reddit, Corum does not need this extra complexity of being able to change its looks.
+However, as Corum will be a more similar project to Reddit, it does not need this extra complexity of being able to change its looks.
 I like the simplicity of Solus' forum theme, and Corum will take some inspiration from its looks.